Anger: Good or Bad for Your Relationship?

 Does anger belong in your relationship, or better yet, in your life?
-Is it Okay to express anger or is it a deadly sin?
+Is it Okay to express anger or is it a deadly sins?
 Depending on culture, religious beliefs and personality, you will find different answers, but make no mistake, anger is a controversial topic.

-You may embrace peace as the highest virtue and anger— the enemy.
+You may embrace peace as the highest virtue and anger-- the enemy.
 Therefore, anger is not entertained, but rather released for the higher purpose of serenity and homeostasis.
 Living in peace brings contentment without having to achieve much else.

 Or you may recognize anger as an emotion having a place and time, which moves you into action.
 You live by different sets of higher values such as integrity or altruism.
 The energy generated from anger is channeled to formulate a plan to attain goals and to unleash creative energy.

-Tips for the Warrior…express yourself and ‘sin not’:
+Tips for the Warrior:

 - Keep your tone and expression of anger somewhere between low and moderate.
 Anything more will trigger your partner’s defenses.